camunda-community-hub/camunda-dmn-tester/README.md

 ## Next Steps / Ideas
 * Create the configs in the HTML client.
-* Add your paths in the Start Script.

 ## Usage
 > At the moment I am waiting for this [Pull Request](https://github.com/camunda/dmn-scala/pull/16)